aivarsda/CertificatePinningDemo/README.md

 CertificatePinning
 ==================

 This application is a demonstration of the Open Source CertificatePinning library project.
 The library allows you to pin the server certificates by using the HttpsURLConnection.
-For more information visit the GitHub project by clicking the link below.

 How To Use
 --------------